bharath-bandaru/circular_slider/README.md

 🎯 **Draggable Knob** - Interactive knob with shadow/glow effects that follows the circular path
 ⌨️ **Tap-to-Edit Input** - Tap the center text to type an exact value with validation and clamping
 🧭 **Controller Support** - Use `GradientCircularSliderController` to dismiss edit mode programmatically
+👂 **Edit Mode Awareness** - Listen to the controller to react when the slider enters or exits edit mode
 🔤 **Dual Arc Labels** - Optional outer and inner curved labels that hug the ring perfectly
 📳 **Haptic Feedback** - Tactile feedback during interaction (configurable)
 🌀 **Initial Sweep Animation** - Optionally animate the first sweep after layout for delight